miha53cevic/mihaSimpleCanvas/README.md

 ## Prerequisites
 - You must create a div id='canvasArea' inside your html file
-- add mihaSimpleCanvas above your all of your other javascript <script> references
+- add mihaSimpleCanvas above all of your other javascript <script> references

 ## Usage
 ### createCanvas(x, y)